 How do you apply?

-Visiting your local council’s website is the best way to find out whether they are hiring for any positions during the listed events.
+Visiting your local council’s website and then heading to the Elections / Election Team / General Election section is the best way to find out whether they are hiring for any positions during the listed events.

 The work is pretty easy, albeit tiring and is certainly worth the money.
 Many companies will also offer you leave to work during an election so it’s definitely worth enquiring about.
-Check out the thread about it over on the forum HERE to see others who are stepping up this spring.
+Check out the thread about it over on the forum HERE to see others who are stepping up to earn money during this General Election.